gensx-inc/gensx/website/home/_posts/gensx-cloud.md

 ## Agents are just workflows (and abstractions are dangerous)

 [GenSX](https://github.com/gensx-inc/gensx) is an open source Node.js framework for building agent and workflow backends with reusable components that can be shared across your project and teams.
-Rather than using a graph-based API to define a DAG, it uses JSX that offers a mixture of declarative easy to read code, and plain old functions for loops conditionals and dynamic behavior where your need it.
+Rather than using a graph-based API to define a DAG, it uses JSX that offers a mixture of declarative and easy to read code, and plain old functions for loops conditionals and dynamic behavior where your need it.

 The properties of this component model mean that we can make workflows durable by recording inputs and outputs as the program runs, detecting failures, and replaying the program with checkpoints.
 We're actively working on making this a reality, and in the coming months we will be able to remove the runtime execution limit from GenSX Cloud entirely as a result.